hichamweblog/Password-Generator/README.md

 ```

 This command will launch a development server, and you'll be able to view the website locally in your web browser.

+## Contributing

+If you would like to contribute to this repository, feel free to open issues or submit pull requests.
+Contributions and improvements are always welcome.

 ## License